-For any HMA project with 2 or more lifts, take quality control runs on both the leveling and top courses.
+For any HMA project with 2 or more lifts, take QC runs on both the leveling and top courses.
+Furnish results of the QC runs to the Engineer as requested.

 f.
 Corrective Action Requirements.
 Take initial corrective action to address all surface irregularities (bumps or dips) on any leveling course that exceed 0.5 inches in 25 feet.